RodzinaSzy/CliWaifuTamagotchi/README.md

 #### **Warning:**
 * Missing/malformed ASCII files may cause a wrong output; handle carefully if modifying assets inside the structure.

-#### **Read, if you want to contribute**
+#### **Read, if you want to contribute:**
 * Project lives only because there are people who use it.
-Let's make sure we do it for people, not to recieve anotehr achivement to out profiles.
+Let's make sure we do it for people, not to recieve another achivement to out profiles.
 * Keep the code clean and constructive.
 * Two main goals of the project:
   * As cusomizable TUI as we can get.